logfellow/logstash-logback-encoder/README.md

   </appender>
 ```

+This setting accepts a Logback Duration value - see the section dedicated to [Duration Property](#duration-property) for more information about the valid values.

-When the `keepAliveDuration` is set, then a keep alive message will be sent
-if an event has not occurred for the length of the duration.
+When the `keepAliveDuration` is set, then a keep alive message will be sent if an event has not occurred for the length of the duration.
-The keep alive message defaults to the system's line separator,
-but can be changed by setting the `keepAliveMessage` property.
+The keep alive message defaults to the system's line separator, but can be changed by setting the `keepAliveMessage` property.

 #### Multiple Destinations

 The TCP appenders can be configured to try to connect to one of several destinations like this:

 ```xml
   <appender name="stash" class="net.logstash.logback.appender.LogstashTcpSocketAppender">
       <destination>destination1.domain.com:4560</destination>